 - Injector temperature 250 °C

 - Total GC running time 36 min

 - Total MS running time: 36 min

-The phytochemicals present in the plant material was extracted by the distillation method using sox let apparatus.
-The solvent, ethanol was used for the separation of chemical component.
+Extraction: The phytochemicals present in the plant material was extracted by the distillation method using sox let apparatus.
+The solvent, ethanol was used for the separation of the chemical component.

-The qualitative phytochemical investigations of Cassia fistula Linn extract showed the presence of steroids, flavonoids, saponins, alkaloids and tannin in the ethanol extracts.
-Results showed the moisture content of plant was found to be 90%, while the least content was found to be phenol which was only about 0.002mg/g fresh tissue.
+Phytochemical Analysis: Standard phytochemical screening for flavonoid (Ferric chloride test), glycosides (Fehling’s test), alkaloids (Mayer’s test), tannin (Ferric chloride test), saponins (foam test) were done 11-12.
+The qualitative phytochemical investigations of Cassia fistula Linn extract showed the presence of steroids, flavonoids, saponins, alkaloids, and tannin in the ethanol extracts.
+Results showed the moisture content of plant was found to be 90%, while the least content was found to be phenol which was only about 0.002 mg/g fresh tissue.

 TABLE 2: GC MS STUDY

 |S. no.||RT||Name of the compound||Molecular formula||MW||Peak Area %|